Virtual Therapy vs. In-Person Therapy

 Pros of Online Therapy

 • Cost: Therapists who join virtual therapy networks might offer cheaper monthly rates when booking multiple sessions at a time.
-However, while the company might promise increased access to a therapist at lower weekly or monthly rates, prices might eventually go up.
+However, while the company might promise increased access to a therapist at lower, weekly or monthly rates, prices can increase later on.

 • Convenience: With virtual options like texting and emailing, you can connect with a therapist from virtually anywhere at any time.
 Online services provide access to therapeutic support quickly and with little hassle.